Hypfer/Valetudo/docs/_pages/integrations/mqtt.md

 If you're instead planning to do something more custom, in this document you will find a reference to all MQTT topics provided by this software.
 Values such as `<TOPIC PREFIX>` and `<IDENTIFIER>` are those configured in the MQTT settings page.

-{% include alert.html type="tip" content="It is recommended to leave Homie autodiscovery enabled, even if you're not planning to use it, if you want to develop custom integrations or access the MQTT topics directly: the Homie protocol is very readable and self-documenting.
-It will provide additional context and information on how to use specific APIs.

-Homie autodiscovery info is best viewed with something like [MQTT Explorer](https://mqtt-explorer.com/).
-" %}

 ### Table of contents